 The interaction of implanted nervous tissue with the brain is a complex and intricate process involving the participation of a whole series of different factors and reactions whose final effect is the acceptance or rejection of the transplant.
 On the one hand, successful with the surrounding tissue, but it also requires growth of the bost tissue - in particular of the relevant axons - into the transplant.
-In other words, as well as suitable conditions for growth and maturation of the transplant.
-In other words, as well as suitable conditions for growth and maturation of the transplant.
+In other words, as well as suitable conditions for growth and maturation of the transplanted embryonic nerve cells, the process also requires proper conditions for the functional regeneration of the damaged part of the nervous tissue and the surrounding area.
 From the clinical aspect, transplantation to mechanically injured tissue, but also transplantation aimed at the replacement of non-functioning or otherwise altered regions of the brain, would correspond to this situation.
 Successful resolution of regeneration of the CNS and help to resolve certain neurobiological problems.
-The regeneration of the CNS is influenced by a whole series of various substances described as growth and trophic factors (Dekker et al. 1987, Varon et al. 1988) of either neuronal or some other (chiely gial) origin (Miller and Seifer 1982).
+The regeneration process in the CNS is influenced by a whole series of various substances described as growth and trophic factors (Dekker et al. 1987, Varon et al. 1988) of either neuronal or some other (chiely gial) origin (Miller and Seifer 1982).
 Some of these substances, produced by the brain after 7-14 days as a part of the long-term response of nervous tissue to injury, act as trophic stimulators promoting the viability of neurons (Nieto-Sampedro et al. 1982, Gage et al. 1984), and influencing the survival and growth of brain grafts (Nieto-Sampedro et al. 1984, 1986), This would seem to favour transplantation into the nervous tissue to inder injury.